ucb-ist-drupal/ucberkeley_cas-7/README.md

 Default Config module, changing these values will not put the UC Berkeley CAS ffeature into the "overridden" state.

+Before you change the configuration, we recommend that you review the configurations notes below.

 <a name="cas_configuration">
 ## CAS Configuration ##
 </a>